DC Heroes: History

 Mayfair Games published the first edition in 1985.
 At the same time, DC released Crisis on Infinite Earths, which reshaped the DC universe.
 As a result, the game included both Silver Age and pre-Crisis writeups alongside new, post-Crisis write-ups.

 Mayfair released a simplified version of DC Heroes called The Batman Role-Playing Game in 1989 to coincide with the Batman film.

 The second edition of DC Heroes, published in 1989, was a boxed set which contained a "Read This First" introductory booklet, a "Rules Manual", an introductory adventure "Exposed", and a "Background/Roster Book" with game statistics for almost 250 DC characters.
 The set also contained the gamemaster's screen, an "Action Wheel" for resolving gameplay, two decks of cards with statistics for DC Comics characters, and dice.
 The rules incorporated material from the Batman Role-Playing Game and the Superman Sourcebook.
 These materials also included rules for advantages, drawbacks, and gadgetry.

 The third edition, published in 1993, further refined the rules and revamped the point costs of various abilities.
-Since the release coincided with the Death of Superman and Reign of the Supermen story arcs, it included ratings for the four variant versions of Superman from that story arc.
+Since the release coincided with The Death of Superman and Reign of the Supermen story arcs, it included ratings for the four variant versions of Superman from that story arc.

+In 2024, to commemorate the 40th anniversary of the book's original release, Cryptozoic Entertainment launched a crowdfunding campaign on Kickstarter to republish the game.